-The file sync feature allows you to upload specified files in your local folders to a bucket in real time or as scheduled.
+The file synchronization feature allows you to upload specified files in your local folders to a bucket in real time or at a scheduled time.
 Detailed directions are as follows:

 - 1. Click Toolbox > File Sync in the top-right corner of the page. - 2.
-In the pop-up window, specify the local folder to be synced and the destination COS bucket directory. - 3.
-You can select one-time, automatic, or scheduled sync as the sync type and click Start Sync to enable file sync.
+Configure the following information in the pop-up window.

+Local Folder: Specify the local folder for file synchronization.

+Bucket Path: Specify the destination COS bucket directory.